zoujiaqing/Signal-Server/docs/signal-server-configuration.md

   - The contents of this folder are already `.gitignore`'d and gets perserved between reclones when using [`bash recloner.sh`](scripts/recloner.sh)

-- The script should work out of the box - it should start all dependancies, find the correct .jar regardless of version, and ask to stop the redis-cluster after the server stops
+- The script should work out of the box - it should start all dependencies, find the correct .jar regardless of version, and ask to stop the redis-cluster after the server stops

   - In case it doesn't function, a barebones version is commented out at the bottom - either run each line or create a new bash script in `Signal-Server`